gmc-code/PC-Python/docs/python_files/text_files.rst

                 wf.write(line)

-| Every second line can be copied by enumerating the file object, rf, then using the using the modulus operator, %, to get lines every second line.
+| Every second line can be copied by enumerating the file object, rf, then using the using the modulus operator, %, to get every second line.

 .. code-block:: python